 And the shift isn’t just limited to employees watching training videos to acquire new knowledge and skills before getting to work.
 Today, employers are turning the cameras around to document that training and ensure that nothing gets missed.

 Enterprise video platforms help professional trainers capture video, whether in the classroom or on the drill floor.
-Shooting with a GoPro, smartphone, webcam, security camera — even many sources all at once — trainers can proctor their training sessions from wherever they are, even if an internet connection isn’t available.
+Shooting with a GoPro, smartphone, webcam, security camera — even many video sources all at once — trainers can proctor their training sessions from wherever they are, even if an internet connection isn’t available.
 Cloud-based video storage and video editing tools that are accessible from a standard web browser keep multinational teams connected and communicating.
 In the background, video communication and documentation gives compliance departments the assurances they need that their contractors and employees are operating within regulatory bounds.

 Video Preserves The Expertise of Veteran Employees